joshuaboniface/respeaker-led/README.md

 ```

 Of course, Kalliope isn't the only possible use-case for this daemon, so feel free to adapt it to suit your needs!

+## Licensing

+This project is licensed under the GNU GPL version `2.0` and includes code from Martin Erzberger licensed under the GNU GPL version `2.0` until such time as this code is released as a discrete module.